sombriks/enterprise-kotlin-handbook/README.md

 java in enterprise solutions with [spring boot][0003].

-The ecosystem around the JVM spans in time over decades and the problems solved goes beyond thousends of reusable libraries.
-Get access to shuch richness with any imaginable stack is a big deal and deserves atention in order to save time, health and money when starting something new or maintaining battle-tested solutions out there.
+The ecosystem around the JVM spans in time over decades and the problems solved goes beyond thousands of reusable libraries.
+Get access to such richness with any imaginable stack is a big deal and deserves attention in order to save time, health and money when starting something new or maintaining battle-tested solutions out there.

 ## Before we start

-Some people might have a solid background on other stacks.
+Some people might have a solid background on other stacks, for example [Frontend Javascript/Typescript][0004], to cite a popular one.
-[Frontend Javascript/Typescript][0004], for example.
 Whenever handy, some comparison will be presented.

-## How this guide is structure
+## How this guide is structured

-This is a [monorepo/multiproject][0005], which usually is a bad idea but in this case we mainly host documentation but offer sample projects to better explore a subject being presented.
+This is a [monorepo/multiproject][0005], which usually is a bad idea but in this case we mainly host documentation, so offer sample projects to better explore a subject being presented is ok.

-So, main docs resides in [docs](docs) folder, samples in [samples][samples] folder.
+Main docs resides in [docs](docs) folder, samples in [samples](samples) folder.

 ## How to contribute